Home Inventory Cashflow Pricing Support Book a Demo

 Compeat was absorbed into an enterprise suite.
 Single-location operators need something lighter.

 What happened to Compeat?
-Restaurant365 acquired Compeat in 2021, and it's now part of R365's enterprise all-in-one platform — accounting, inventory, scheduling, and payroll at $249–635/month per location, built for multi-unit groups with finance teams.
+Restaurant365 acquired Compeat in 2021, and it's now part of R365's enterprise all-in-one platform — accounting, inventory, scheduling, and payroll, built for multi-unit groups with finance teams.
+R365 no longer publishes pricing (custom quote only, verified July 4, 2026); when it last published tiers (May 2026), they ran $435–$635/month per location.
 Many franchise operators only receive the reporting module, not the full operational suite.

 Where Compeat went, and where OpsBrain fits